Algebraic Cobordism and \'Etale Cohomology: Proof of Main Theorems

 \end{theorem}

 We explain how to recover Thomason's theorem in our setting.
 The motivic spectrum $\KGL$ representing algebraic $K$-theory is Landweber exact since the multiplicative formal group defines a Landweber exact $\MU_*$-algebra \cite{landweber}.
-Recall further that for Noetherian scheme $S$ we have for all $p, q\in \ZZ$ an isomorphism:
+Recall further that for Noetherian scheme $S$ we have for all $p, q\in \ZZ$ a Voevodsky's isomorphism \cite{voevodsky-icm}*{Theorem 6.9}, \cite{cisinski}*{Th\'eor\`eme 2.20}:

-where $KH$ denote Weibel's homotopy $K$-theory.
-When $S$ is furthermore regular $KH$ is equivalent to Thomason-Trobaugh algebraic $K$-theory.
+where $\mathrm{KH}$ denote Weibel's homotopy $K$-theory \cite{weibel-kh}.
+When $S$ is furthermore regular $\mathrm{KH}$ is equivalent to Thomason-Trobaugh algebraic $K$-theory.

-Under the Todd genus map $\MGL \rightarrow \KGL$, the Bott element $\tau_{\ell^{\nu}}^{\MGL} \in \MGL/\ell^{\nu}_{0,-\tau(\ell^{\nu})}$ maps to $\tau_{\ell^{\nu}}^{\KGL} \in \KGL_{0,-\tau(\ell^{\nu})}$.
+Under the Todd genus map $\MGL \rightarrow \KGL$, the Bott element $\tau_{\ell^{\nu}}^{\MGL} \in \MGL/\ell^{\nu}_{0,-\e_{\MGL}(\ell^{\nu})}$ maps to $\tau_{\ell^{\nu}}^{\KGL} \in \KGL_{0,-\e_{\MGL}(\ell^{\nu})}$.
 Theorem~\ref{thm:S-noeth-new-module} shows there is an equivalence:

 Applying $\Omega^{\infty}_T$ to \eqref{equation:KGLet} tells us that $\KGL/\ell^{\nu}[(\tau^{\KGL}_{\ell^{\nu}})^{-1}]$ satisfies \'{e}tale hyperdescent since $\Omega^{\infty}_T\KGL^{\et}/\ell^{\nu}$ does by the characterization of {\'e}tale local objects in $\SH(S)$ in Lemma \ref{prop:loc}.
 This recovers Thomason's main theorem from \cite{aktec} when the base scheme $S$ is regular Noetherian and proves the analogous result for homotopy $K$-theory in general.